temokssl/fetch/README.md

 Objective:

 Create a test automation project using Java and Maven through Eclipse IDE to automate the process of identifying the fake gold bar by comparing weights of different sets of gold bars.

-Prerequisites
+Prerequisites:

-  Java Development Kit Version 17.0.2 or above
+  - Java Development Kit Version 17.0.2 or above

-  Apache Maven 3.8.8 or above
+  - Apache Maven 3.8.8 or above

-  Eclipse IDE (option 2)
+  - Eclipse IDE (option 2)

-  Google Chrome Versión 118.0.5993.89
+  - Google Chrome Versión 118.0.5993.89

-  GitHub account
+  - GitHub account

 Setup

-  Download the ZIP file from the GitHub repository temokssl/fetch at fetch_branch (github.com)
+  - Download the ZIP file from the GitHub repository temokssl/fetch at fetch_branch (github.com)

-  Unzip the folder to your desired location.
+  - Unzip the folder to your desired location.

 Option 1 (Using cmd):

-  Open the command prompt and navigate to the root location.
+  - Open the command prompt and navigate to the root location.

-  Run the following command: mvn test
+  - Run the following command: mvn test

-  The test should run and provide results
+  - The test should run and provide results

 Option 2 (Using Eclipse IDE):

-  Open Eclipse.
+  - Open Eclipse.

-  Go to "Help" > "Eclipse Marketplace" and install "TestNG for Eclipse."
+  - Go to "Help" > "Eclipse Marketplace" and install "TestNG for Eclipse."

-  Select "File" > "Import."
+  - Select "File" > "Import."

-  Choose "Existing Maven Projects."
+  - Choose "Existing Maven Projects."

-  Browse to the project directory where you saved it.
+  - Browse to the project directory where you saved it.

-  Click "Finish" to import the project.
+  - Click "Finish" to import the project.

-  Right-click on the project and select "Run As" > "TestNG Test."
+  - Right-click on the project and select "Run As" > "TestNG Test."

+  - The tests should run and provide results.

   The tests should run and provide results.